xysw/Volleyball-Match-Predictor/README.md

 # Volleyball-Match-Predictor

-A machine learning project that predicts the outcome of beach volleyball matches by training an XGBoost algorithm (gradient boosted decision trees) on competition data!
+A machine learning project that predicts the outcome of beach volleyball matches by training an XGBoost algorithm (gradient boosted decision trees) on competition data.

 The dataset used in this project contained player and match info from FIVB and AVP volleyball competitions, and can be found here: https://github.com/BigTimeStats/beach-volleyball